FemboyKitten/FemboyKitten/README.md

   - I use NixOS and Neovim
   - I over-engineer most things
-  - I never really finish any of my projects
+  - I never finish any of my projects
   - I learn way to much at the same time
   - wtf even is version control?